Hunter Education and Firearms Safety

-Students ages 11 and older can attend a classroom-based firearms safety
+Firearm Safety Course.
+Students ages 11 and older can attend a classroom-based

-certification course and receive their certificate.
-The firearms safety
+firearms safety certification course and receive their certificate.
+The firearms

-learning the safehandling of firearms, hunter responsibility and wildlife conservation.
+learning the safe handling of firearms, hunter responsibility and wildlife

-allow students to learn and demonstrate commonly accepted principles of safety
+These scenarios allow students to learn and demonstrate commonly accepted

 Frequently Asked Questions